-The inverters transform direct current (DC) into alternating current (AC), in addition to bringing the low voltages of the panels and batteries up to 110 V, 220 V or other voltage used by an electrical appliance.
+The inverters transform direct current (DC) into alternating current (AC) and bring the low voltages of the panels and batteries up to 110 V, 220 V, or other voltage used by an electrical appliance.
 In addition, some inverters can also charge batteries as long as they are associated with a generator or the AC network.

 Pure Sine Wave Inverters – Produce a practically perfect sine wave and many times even cleaner than the power grid itself.
 They can be used with virtually any device.
-Although more expensive, their price has been approaching the modified wave inverters and, therefore, has been increasingly used.
+Although more expensive, their price has been approaching the modified wave inverters and has been increasingly used.